 - The number, size, shape and type of blood cells

 - The proportion of immature cells (blast cells) compared to the proportion of maturing and fully matured white blood cells.

 Blast cells are normally not present in the blood of healthy individuals.

 Bone Marrow Aspiration and Biopsy.
 These tests are used to examine bone marrow cells to find abnormalities, and are generally done at the same time.
 The sample is usually taken from the patient’s hip bone after medicine has been given to numb the skin.
 For a bone marrow aspiration, a hollow needle is inserted through the hip bone and into the bone marrow to remove a liquid sample of cells.
 For a bone marrow biopsy, a wider needle is used to remove a small piece of bone that contains marrow.
 Both samples are examined under a microscope to look for chromosomal and other cell changes.

-Quantitative Polymerase Chain Reaction (qPCR). qPCR is the most sensitive test that detects and measures the quantity of the BCR-ABL1 gene in blood or bone marrow samples.
-It can detect very small amounts of the BCR-ABL1 gene (even when the Ph chromosome cannot be detected in blood or bone marrow cells with cytogenetic testing) to a level of one CML cell in a background of 100,000 to 1,000,000 normal cells.
+Quantitative Polymerase Chain Reaction (qPCR).
+The qPCR test is the most sensitive test used to detect and measure the quantity of the BCR::ABL1 gene in blood or bone marrow samples.
+It can detect very small amounts of the BCR::ABL1 gene, even when the Ph chromosome cannot be detected in blood or bone marrow cells with cytogenetic testing.
+It is capable of detecting one CML cell among 100,000 normal cells.